microsoft/vscode-webview-ui-toolkit/CONTRIBUTING.md

 ### Clone the Forked Repo

-Once the repo is forked, clone your fork locally using one of the following methods:
+Once the repo is forked, clone your fork locally using one of the following methods.

 **Using SSH**